What Do Pond Turtles Eat?

 The natural habitats of these species differ depending on where they originate.
 For instance, pond turtles found in wildlife rescue centers often originated from hardwood hammock wetlands, cypress swamps, shallow ponds, or river drainages across the southern regions of the United States.
 In addition to these areas, the alligator snapping turtle is native only to southeastern rivers.

 Those kept as pets should be maintained within a habitat that mimics their natural environment to ensure optimal health and wellbeing.
 This includes warm water temperatures (76–82°F), the presence of aquatic vegetation (like anacharis and duck weed) and areas where they can bask, such as a platform or fallen tree branch near the surface.
+If you have Turtles in your pond it is best to keep the water clean with the use of pond fountains and pond aerators

 The debate arises when pond turtles are released into the wild after having been kept as pets for extended periods of time.
 While some argue that this provides a more natural experience for the turtle and helps reduce overcrowding at wildlife rescues, there is a risk of introducing alien diseases and deteriorating existing wild populations through improper hybridization with other species.